-© 2014 G-TECHNOLOGY, Inc. All Rights Reserved.
-G-TECHNOLOGY, the G-TECHNOLOGY logo, are registered or pending trademarks of G-TECHNOLOGY, Inc. in the U.S. and other countries.
-All other trademarks are the property of their respective owners.
+Visit G-TECHNOLOGY.com for more information on G-TECHNOLOGY products.
 Information regarding products, services and offerings may be superseded by subsequent documents and are subject to change without notice.
-For the latest information and specifications regarding G-TECHNOLOGY, Inc. and any of its offerings or services, please contact your local G-TECHNOLOGY office or the corporate headquarters.
-Visit www.G-TECHNOLOGY.com for more information on G-TECHNOLOGY products.
+For the latest information and specifications regarding G-Technology Technology, Inc. and any of its offerings or services, please contact your local G-Technology office or the corporate headquarters.
+Thunderbolt and the Thunderbolt logo are trademarks of Intel Corporation in the U.S. and/or other countries.
 Design by G-Technology in California.
-G-SPEED and G-Technology are trademarks of HGST, a Western Digital company.
-Apple, Mac, MacBook Pro, FireWire, Time Machine, and the Mac logo are trademarks of Apple, Inc. Microsoft, Windows are trademarks or registered trademarks of Microsoft Corporation in the US and/or other countries.
+G-SPEED, G-Technology and the G-Technology logo are registered trademarks of HGST, Inc. and its affiliates in the U.S. and other countries.
+Apple, Mac, MacBook Pro, Time Machine and the Mac logo are trademarks of Apple, Inc. Microsoft, Windows, Windows Vista and Windows XP are trademarks or registered trademarks of Microsoft Corporation in the US and/or other countries.
 Other trademarks are the property of their respective owners.

 ©2014 G-Technology, a division of HGST, Inc. All rights reserved.
-R0 11/14